Jolene Campbell

 Jolene Campbell (born Jolene McIvor on August 12, 1981) is a Canadian curler from Regina, Saskatchewan.
-She currently plays third on Team Chelsea Carey.
+She currently skips her own team out of Regina.

 Curling career

 Junior career

 Born in Saskatoon, Campbell won a provincial junior title in 2002, skipping a team consisting of Teejay Surik, Janelle Lemon and Maegan Strueby.
 At the 2002 Canadian Junior Curling Championships she led Saskatchewan to a third-place finish, after losing in the semifinal to Prince Edward Island's Suzanne Gaudet.

 2007–2012

 Campbell and her team of Sherry Linton, Allison Slupski and Marcia Gudereit, would win the Schmirler Curling Classic in 2007.

 Campbell was the alternate for the Amber Holland rink.
 She played in three Scotties to date as a member of the team, going 6-5 in 2010 and 2012 and winning it in 2011.
 The team won a silver medal at the 2011 Capital One World Women's Curling Championship in Denmark.
 Campbell was seven months pregnant at the time.

 At the 2012 Scotties Tournament of Hearts, Holland would utilize Campbell as fifth player, when Tammy Schneider was injured.
-Campbell would play six out of eleven round robin games, and finished round robin with the highest player percentages amongst seconds.
+Campbell would play six out of eleven round robin games, and finished round robin with the highest player percentages among seconds.